 Rare diseases have long been under-researched and many doctors and politicians were unaware that these conditions existed.
 At the time, both health policies and research that target rare diseases were limited.
-Since then, the number of treatment has risen significantly, which has made it easier for patients living with these diseases to live more comfortably.
+For pharmaceutical companies there were also market-related reasons: since there are only small numbers of patients potential revenues were believed to be small, too.
+But since then, the number of treatment has risen significantly, which has made it easier for patients living with these diseases to live more comfortably.
 Nevertheless, patients living with rare diseases may have to spend significantly more on treatments than those with more common diseases due to the high prices of orphan drugs.

+The change came in 1983.
 Pharmaceutical medications that are used to treat rare diseases are known as orphan drugs.
 In the United States, the Orphan Drug Act of 1983 started to incentivize the production of orphan drugs.
-In 2017, there were 459 orphan drug designations accepted, while ten years before, there were only 119 such designations.
-Roche produces one of the most successful pharmaceutical drugs for rare diseases, Rituxan.
-This drug is primarily used for the treatment of rheumatoid arthritis.
-Combined, Roche and Novartis, both Switzerland-based pharmaceutical companies, have been able to generate more than 20 billion U.S. dollars in orphan drug revenues worldwide in 2018.
+In 2017, there was a record high of 461 orphan drug designations accepted, while ten years before, there were only 120 such designations.
+Roche produces one of the most successful pharmaceutical drugs for rare diseases, Rituxan, a drug originally designed for treatment of rheumatoid arthritis.
+Combined, Roche and Novartis, both Switzerland-based pharmaceutical companies, are expected to generate more than 26 billion U.S. dollars in orphan drug revenues worldwide by 2024.